mongodb/chatbot/CONTRIBUTING.md

    git pull upstream main
    ```

-2. In the relevant package directory (e.g `chat-server`) run the release
+2. In the relevant package directory (e.g `mongodb-chatbot-server`) run the release
    command.
 This gets the package ready for a new release.

    ```sh